austinrovge/ideas/beeg-app.md

 # beeg-app

-There are countless times when I'm lifting and I want to double check:
+There are countless times when I'm lifting and I am curious/want:
-1. What the proper form is
+1. What's proper form?
-2. What exact muscle this exercise is working
+2. What exact muscle is this exercise working?
-3. What exercise I should do to target a specific muscle
+3. What exercise I should do to target a specific muscle?
 4. Visual indicator of eccentric/concentric/pause at peak of rep
     * Apple Watch integration 👀
 6. What my last PR was for an exercise (journaling)